 Quality Improvement

 Quality Improvement (QI) is a systematic and coordinated approach to solving problems in health and social care.
-There are a number of methods and tools which can help to understand systems and the areas where improvements are needed and enable testing and measurement of any improvement ideas.
-The image below shows the QI journey through an improvement project.
-This journey is not linear and is an iterative process.
+There are a number of methods and tools which can help to understand systems and the areas where improvements are needed.
+These tools enable testing and measurement of your improvement ideas.

 At each stage of the improvement journey you should involve key staff from across services and stakeholders, including people with lived experience of mental health and substance use conditions.